-I actually have a whole packing list for St. Patrick’s Day as well as a packing list for Ireland in general.
+I actually have a whole packing list for St. Patrick’s Day, as well as a packing list for Ireland in general.
 Between the two, they will make sure you have everything you need!
 As you can see above, my friends and I packed basically every green thing we owned (plus some green accessories we picked up in London on our way).

 You can go as green as you like – you won’t stand out for wearing too much green on St. Patrick’s Day in Dublin!
 While this time of year isn’t as cold as winter in Dublin, you will still want to dress warmly.

 Tip #3: Arrive Early for the Dublin St. Patrick’s Day Parade